grafana/grafana/docs/sources/datasources/prometheus/template-variables/index.md

 ## Use query variables

-You have the option to use several different variable types, but variables of the type `Query` will query Prometheus for a list of metrics, labels, or label values.
+You have the option to use several different variable types, but variables of the type `Query` will query Prometheus for a list of metrics, labels, label values, a query result or a series.

 Select a Prometheus data source query type and enter the required inputs: